ymetz/ultrascale/README.md

  4. A easy-to-use API for data generation and export, e.g. for exploratory data analysis, pattern analysis and interactive visualizations.

  Ultrascale is **not** a complete software package, providing a GUI or targeted at specific use cases.
-While support for common use cases like e.g. spatial agent-absed modeling will be provided, the aim of the framework is to support generic agent-based scenarios.
+While support for common use cases like e.g. spatial agent-based modeling will be provided, the aim of the framework is to support generic agent-based scenarios.